-[FULL DISCLOSURE: I received my copy of this book free from the author.
+[FULL DISCLOSURE: I received my copy of this book free from the author and/or publisher.
 I was not paid for this review and the opinion expressed is purely my own]

 In March of last year I reviewed Power Games: Operation Enduring Unity I by Richard Peters, a fellow veteran.
 That book was outstanding but left the tale unfinished as first books in trilogies are wont to do.
 Recently he got in touch with me again and offered me the chance to read and review the last two books in the trilogy and I eagerly jumped at it because of how great book I was.

 The two books are Shock and Awe: Operation Enduring Unity II and The Surge: Operation Enduring Unity III.
 Both take the story of the disintegration of the United States into a second Civil War a little further.
 Book two tells the tale of the middle of the war while book three tells the conclusion of the war.

 Book two begins four months after the events described in the first book and the Two main sides have solidified into two competing governments the secessionist United Republic of America (URA) with a capitol in Sacramento, CA, the USA, and Texas and Oklahoma declaring armed neutrality in the conflict.
 It is essentially a military stalemate as defection has caused the loyalties of many USA units to be questioned and newness has affected the combat efficiency of the URA forces.

 The reader gets the idea that the USA is led by a usurper president who refuses to leave office and is lying when he claims that a new election will see him step down voluntarily while the URA is led by a principled constitutional originalist that just wants to see the constitution respected.
 Three are hints in this book that that is not the case.